19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Restricted zones during public health emergency

-17A\.—(1) If the Minister is satisfied that there is an outbreak or imminent outbreak of an infectious disease that poses a substantial risk of a significant number of human fatalities or incidents of serious disability in Singapore, he may, by order, declare a public health emergency.
+17A\.—(1) If the appropriate Minister is satisfied that there is an outbreak or imminent outbreak of an infectious disease that poses a substantial risk of a significant number of human fatalities or incidents of serious disability in Singapore, he may, by order, declare a public health emergency.

+[Act 5 of 2019 wef 25/03/2019]

-(2) The Minister may, if it appears necessary or expedient for the securing of public health or safety during a public health emergency, by order declare the whole of or such area in Singapore to be a restricted zone and may in such order prohibit or restrict, subject to such conditions as he may think fit —
+(2) The appropriate Minister may, if it appears necessary or expedient for the securing of public health or safety during a public health emergency, by order declare the whole of or such area in Singapore to be a restricted zone and may in such order prohibit or restrict, subject to such conditions as he may think fit —

 (a) the entry and stay of persons in any place, building or other premises (whether public or private) within the restricted zone; and

 (b) the holding of, or the attendance of persons at, any public meeting, reception, procession or other gathering within the restricted zone.

+[Act 5 of 2019 wef 25/03/2019]

-(3) Subject to subsection (4), every order made under subsection (1) or (2) shall remain in force until it is revoked by the Minister or upon the expiration of 14 days from the date upon which it was made, whichever is the earlier.
+(3) Subject to subsection (4), every order made under subsection (1) or (2) shall remain in force until it is revoked by the appropriate Minister or upon the expiration of 14 days from the date upon which it was made, whichever is the earlier.

+[Act 5 of 2019 wef 25/03/2019]

-(4) An order made under subsection (1) or (2) may be renewed by declaration of the Minister from time to time for such period, not exceeding 14 days at a time, as may be specified in the declaration.
+(4) An order made under subsection (1) or (2) may be renewed by declaration of the appropriate Minister from time to time for such period, not exceeding 14 days at a time, as may be specified in the declaration.

+[Act 5 of 2019 wef 25/03/2019]

-(5) An order made under subsection (1) or (2) and a declaration of renewal made under subsection (4) shall be published in such manner as the Minister thinks necessary for bringing it to the notice of all persons who in his opinion ought to have notice thereof and shall have effect as soon as such notice has been given, without publication in theGazette.
+(5) An order made under subsection (1) or (2) and a declaration of renewal made under subsection (4) shall be published in such manner as the appropriate Minister thinks necessary for bringing it to the notice of all persons who in his opinion ought to have notice thereof and shall have effect as soon as such notice has been given, without publication in theGazette.

+[Act 5 of 2019 wef 25/03/2019]

 (6) A copy of every order made under subsection (1) or (2) and of every declaration of renewal made under subsection (4) shall be published in theGazetteand shall be presented to Parliament as soon as possible after it has been made and if a resolution is passed by Parliament annulling the order or declaration, it shall cease to have effect, notwithstanding subsection (3) or (4) (whichever is applicable), but without prejudice to anything previously done by virtue thereof.